The 2025-26 FAFSA is now open!

 Important note:

-The 2025-26 FAFSA will open to all students on or before December 1, 2024, following a testing period with a designated set of students and institutions, the U.S. Department of Education announced in August.
-The FAFSA is normally released on October 1; however, a major overhaul to the form last year caused delays and challenges for many families and institutions.
-This year’s phased rollout approach aims to reduce further challenges.
-The new form is designed to be simpler: It contains fewer questions and pulls information directly from tax returns.
+Following a successful testing period with a designated set of students and institutions, the 2025-26 FAFSA is now open to all students and institutions.
+The new FAFSA, which underwent an overhaul last year, is designed to be simpler: It contains fewer questions and pulls information directly from tax returns.
 It also contains a new aid formula designed to make more students eligible for federal grants.

 The 2024-25 FAFSA, which awards aid for the current school year (July 2024 to June 2025) will remain open until June 30, 2025.